wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

 ----------------------------------

-Depending on your installation method and time you initially installed your first version of wire-server, commands to run to apply all of the above configrations may vary.
+Depending on your installation method and time you initially installed your first version of wire-server, commands to run to apply all of the above configurations may vary.
 You want to ensure that you upgrade the ``nginx-ingress-services`` and ``wire-server`` helm charts at a minimum.

 Manually test that your configurations work as expected